 I first tried this salad a couple of months ago at my favourite café/restaurant, The Sorrento Beach Shack at Hillarys Boat Harbour, while celebrating a friend’s birthday.
 They have a fantastic gluten free menu and all the staff are very friendly and accommodating.
-I chose to add shredded chicken to my salad and it was so tasty and flavoursome, I thoroughly enjoyed it.
+This salad was so tasty and flavoursome, I thoroughly enjoyed it.
 So much so that I knew that I definitely wanted to try to recreate this salad at home.

 There is a little bit of prep work, but nothing too hard.
 However, I had run out of kitchen paper the day I was taking the step-by-step photos.
 Using kitchen paper to wipe the inside of the roasted capsicum makes it easier to remove the seeds and any excess moisture.
 So make sure you have some handy when you make this.